aksommerville/fullmoon4/README.md

 - [ ] Map gamepads necessary for demo (mind that they will be different per browser and os).
 - [ ] Ensure audio doesn't get stuck on after an exception. like, actually handle exceptions nicely.
 - [ ] Persist plants and sketches across map loads.
+- [ ] UI for saved game management.

 ### After GDEX